 - Live animal cams turn the website into an engaging, interactive digital hub, rather than a static online experience.

 - A detailed donation page offers donors greater flexibility with descriptions of different types of giving supporters can participate in.

 - High-quality images of animals and zoo visitors provide a professional, immersive browsing experience.

 The Malala Fund helps girls pursue secondary education worldwide.
 The organization supports education advocates and activists, bolstering their work and connecting them to a global network that can provide support and professional development.

 Here’s why the Malala Fund made our best nonprofit websites list:

 - The engaging, eye-catching homepage video brings the organization’s mission to life by showing the people it works with (which would be even better if the video were more accessible, with a pause or hide functionality).

-- Compelling statistics showcase the extent of education and gender inequality in each country that the Malala Fund operates in.
+- Compelling statistics showcase the extent of education and gender inequality in each country the Malala Fund operates.

 - The website achieves a sleek look by making use of a mix of white space and pops of bright color.